-- 1 Use a 0.1 W resistor, with a tolerance of 1%, with temperature stability of 100 ppm/°C (or better).
+- 1 Use a 0.1 W resistor, with a tolerance of 1% (or better).
+The tolerance should be 1%, with temperature stability of 100 ppm/°ΔC (or better).
 Place the resistor as close to the regulator as possible.
-Connect the resistor directly between pins 4 and 7 using dedicated PCB traces. - 2 Never connect capacitors from V_o Adjust to either GND or V{out}.
-Any capacitance added to the V_o Adjust pin will affect the stability of the regulator.
+Connect the resistor directly between pins 4 and 7 using dedicated PCB traces. - 2 Never connect capacitors from Vo Adjust to either GND or Vout.
+Any capacitance added to the Vo Adjust pin will affect the stability of the regulator.